← Insights from Philippine History

 In the late 1840s, Spain began deploying steam-powered gunboats in operations against the Iranun and Balangingi raiding fleets.
 The strategic implications were immediate and brutal.
 The lanong and other Sulu Zone proa depended on the monsoon for long-range mobility.
 They were powerful when running with the wind, devastating when arriving on a coast at the right season, and effectively beached when the wind was wrong.
 The steam gunboat acknowledged none of these constraints.
 It could pursue a lanong upwind.
 It could intercept a raiding fleet returning home regardless of the season.
 It could bring concentrated artillery fire to bear at a chosen moment.

 In 1848, Spanish forces under Governor-General Narciso Clavería conducted a major punitive operation against the principal Balangingi settlements at Balangingi Island.
-The settlements were destroyed; large numbers of Balangingi were killed or captured; survivors were deported to Cagayan Valley in northern Luzon, where their descendants still live as the Camucones community.
-A second campaign in 1851 broke the remaining centers.
-Within a decade of the first systematic steam gunboat operations, the Iranun-Balangingi raiding capacity that had sustained the Sulu Zone for a century was structurally broken.
+The settlements were destroyed; large numbers of Balangingi were killed or captured; surviving captives were deported and resettled in the Cagayan Valley in northern Luzon (per modern scholarship; the contemporary corpus records the campaign and its casualties but not the resettlement’s later history).
+A second campaign in 1850–1851 — against Tonquil under Governor-General Urbistondo, followed by the 1851 storming of Jolo — broke the remaining centers.
+Within a few years of the first systematic steam gunboat operations, the Iranun-Balangingi raiding capacity that had sustained the Sulu Zone for a century was structurally broken.

 The political consequences cascaded immediately.
 With the raiding economy destroyed, the trepang labor supply collapsed.
 With trepang exports falling, Sulu’s commercial weight in the China trade declined.
 With both legs of its economic foundation weakened, the Sultanate’s capacity to project power diminished.
-In 1851, Spanish forces re-occupied Jolo for the first time since the 1663 evacuation — an action that would have been militarily impossible against a Sulu Zone at full strength but that was now within Spanish reach.
+In February 1851, Spanish forces under Governor-General Urbistondo stormed Jolo and destroyed the Moro forts — an action that would have been militarily impossible against a Sulu Zone at full strength but that was now within Spanish reach.
+This was not a permanent re-occupation: as Barrows records, a council of war judged the Spanish forces “unequal to the task” of holding the site, so the forts were razed and the expedition withdrew.
+Permanent Spanish occupation of Jolo did not come until 1876.
+What 1851 produced instead was a treaty — under which, notably, the Sultan retained customs revenue, succession rights, and religious practice.

-The 188-year period of effective Sulu independence between the 1663 evacuation and the 1851 re-occupation — what we have called, in this series, the “two centuries of unobserved sovereignty” — was over.
-From this moment forward, the Sultanate would be progressively constrained by external power.
+The long period of effective Sulu independence after the 1663 evacuation — what we have called, in this series, the “two centuries of unobserved sovereignty” — was now closing.
+The hinge was not a single re-occupation (the corpus is clear that 1851 was a raid the Spanish could not hold) but the structural collapse of raiding power set in motion by the steam gunboat from 1848 onward.
+From this point forward, the Sultanate would be progressively constrained by external power.

 The 1878 Sabah Instrument: A Word in Two Languages